These instructions apply to the Alfa Romeo Giulia Mk1 (952) 2016-Present.

 If the Warning Stays On

-- Recheck every tyre — one below spec keeps the warning on.
+- Recheck every tyre — one corner below spec keeps the warning on, so measure all four rather than eyeballing them.

-- Complete the learn drive — short trips may not be enough to store the values.
+- Complete the learn drive — short stop-start trips may not give the system enough steady running to store the values.

-- After a wheel change, make sure pressures are exactly to spec before the learn drive.
+- After a wheel change or rotation, make sure pressures are exactly to spec, then re-confirm before the learn drive.

 - Still showing with correct pressures?
 A fault may be stored — look it up on autodtcs.com.